wp-plugins/gravity-forms-addons/readme.txt

 == Description ==

+> We're getting ready to release a totally re-written version of the Directory plugin; GravityView.
+>
+> [Sign up for email updates](https://katz.co/gravityview/) to learn when it's released!

 ### Turn Gravity Forms into a Directory plugin

 Gravity Forms is already the easiest form plugin...now, the Gravity Forms Directory & Addons plugin turns Gravity Forms into a great directory.